mballeza/Syllabus-Prep/README.md

 ## License

-This project is licensed under the Apache 2.0 License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.

+This project includes third part open source software components: MIDISampler.swift.
+This file has been modified under permission of the MIT License.
+Please see [Third-Party-License/LICENSE-DeLisa](Third-Party-License/LICENSE-DeLisa)

 ### Demo